Value-added tax (VAT)

-- taxable persons who facilitate distance sales (including of small value consignments of goods originating from outside the EU) to end-customers through the use of an electronic interface (i.e. a marketplace, platform, portal or similar online means) may have to consider various changes to their respective VAT obligations - including being deemed to be receiving and onward supplying such goods themselves;
+- Taxable persons who facilitate distance sales (including of small value consignments of goods originating from outside the European Union) to end customers through the use of an electronic interface (i.e. a marketplace, platform, portal, or similar online means) may have to consider various changes to their respective VAT obligations, including being deemed to be receiving and onward supplying such goods themselves.

 As of late 2020, legal notices were issued to make it more feasible for a small undertaking to avail of a simplified VAT registration (referred to as an Article 11 VAT Registration) with a reduced compliance burden.
 The said changes mainly consist of:

-- a proviso for when such a change can happen even before the elapse of the said period (in certain limited circumstances); as well as
+- a proviso for when such a change can happen even before the elapse of the said period (in certain limited circumstances), and

-Following the agreement of the Brexit deal in November, the Maltese VAT Act has been updated in line with the said deal to take into account that Northern Ireland is to be considered as a territory of a Member State for VAT purposes.
-Similar treatment is also extended to Monaco and UK Sovereign Base Areas of Akrotiri and Dhekelia and the Principality of Monaco.
+Following the agreement of the Brexit deal in November 2020, the Maltese VAT Act has been updated in line with the said deal to take into account that Northern Ireland is to be considered as a territory of a member state for VAT purposes.
+Similar treatment is also extended to UK Sovereign Base Areas of Akrotiri and Dhekelia and the Principality of Monaco.

-Pursuant to a decision of the CJEU, the local VAT authorities have reiterated that where a company is being remunerated for making available to another Company the services of a Director, this would in fact constitute an economic activity, which falls within the scope of VAT.
+Pursuant to a decision of the Court of Justice of the European Union (CJEU), the local VAT authorities have reiterated that where a company is being remunerated for making available to another company the services of a Director, this would, in fact, constitute an economic activity, which falls within the scope of VAT.